 Despite what many renters think, their landlord or management company does not insure them or their personal property.
-Generally, a landlord’s insurance only covers the building itself where tenants live.
+Generally, a landlord’s insurance only covers the building or unit you live in.
 Renters are solely responsible for insuring their personal property, liability and expenses related to loss of use.

-Failing to purchase a renters insurance policy because you don’t own many valuables is a mistake for two reasons: Almost everyone’s personal belongings are worth more than they estimate and this philosophy completely disregards the value in liability and loss of use coverage.
-Even if a renter had no personal property, the other coverages provided make renters insurance worthwhile.
+Failing to purchase a renters insurance policy because you don’t own many valuables is a mistake for two reasons: Almost everyone’s personal belongings are worth more than they estimate, and it disregards the value provided by liability and loss of use coverage.
+The average value of possessions is approximately $30,000 for a standard two-room apartment, according to Allstate.
+When you calculate the value of your belongings, you may be surprised at how much it's actually worth.
+However, even if a renter has no personal property, the other coverage features make renters insurance worthwhile.

-Beyond the obvious coverages and benefits of renters insurance, there are some lesser-known perks that might help convince tenants it’s a good idea to purchase.
+Beyond the obvious coverages and benefits of renters insurance, there are some lesser-known perks that might convince tenants it’s a valuable purchase.

-Coverage for personal property and liability also travels with a renter, so they can relax with their belongings no matter where they are hauling them.
-The limits of a renters insurance policy still apply, but that coverage is certainly better than nothing.
-It’s easy to misplace something like a necklace or watch while traveling and those items might also be more susceptible to being stolen (and thefts are covered by renters insurance).
+Your coverage applies outside your residence: Coverage for personal property and liability also travels with a renter, so they can relax with their belongings no matter where they're hauling them.
+The limits of a renters insurance policy still apply, but the coverage is certainly better than nothing.
+It’s easy to misplace a necklace or watch while traveling and those items might also be more susceptible to being stolen (and thefts are covered by renters insurance).